Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Introduction

 Despite of the attractive theoretic guarantee, MSG does not present superior performance to other heuristic nonconvex stochastic optimization algorithms for solving \eqref{eqn:def}.
+Although there is a lack of theoretical justification, many evidences have corroborated that heuristic nonconvex approaches not only converge to the global optima in practice, but also enjoy better empirical computational performance than the convex approaches \citep{zhao2015nonconvex,candes2015phase,ge2015escaping,cai2016optimal}.
 Another drawback of MSG is the complicated projection step at each iteration.
 Although \cite{arora2016stochastic} further propose an algorithm to compute the projection with a computational cost cubically depending on the rank of the iterates (the worst case: $\cO(d^3)$), such a sophisticated implementation significantly decreases the practicability of MSG.
 Furthermore, MSG is also unfavored in a memory-restricted scenario, since storing the update $M^{(k)}$ requires $\cO(md)$ real number storage.
 In contrast, the heuristic algorithms analyzed in this paper require only $\cO(m + d)$ real number storage, or $\cO(rm+rd)$ in the rank-$r$ case.
-Although there is a lack of theoretical justification, numerous empirical evidence has corroborated that heuristic nonconvex approaches not only converge to the global optima in practice, but also enjoy better empirical computational performance than the convex approaches \citep{zhao2015nonconvex,candes2015phase,ge2015escaping,cai2016optimal}.